audiotheme/cue/readme.txt

 3. Playlist display on small screens and sidebar widgets.

 == Changelog ==

+= 1.1.0 =
+* Featured images are now used for the player background image if set.
+* Featured images will also be used as the default track artwork if it's missing.
+* Added a feature to allow themes to register players that can be assigned playlists.
+* Added a default container div around playlists.
+* Updated the default template to remove the JSON settings script.
+It's now inserted using a hook.
+* Refactored the structure of the codebase.
+* Removed extraneous filters for loading translation files.
+* Fixed a bug in the template loader to prevent general templates from overriding more specific ones.

 = 1.0.1 =
 * Fix a bug where multiple playlists on a page would all include the same tracks.